-- Visit Auschwitz concentration camp: Your stag do abroad will probably constitute a lot of partying, drinking and debauchery, but let’s face it boys, if you are in Krakow for the weekend, you might as well get to know the destination, so embark on some cultural activities such as visiting Auschwitz Concentration Camp – A pillar of Polish history.
+- Visit Auschwitz concentration camp: Your stag do abroad will probably constitute a lot of partying, drinking and debauchery, but if you are in Krakow, you may as well get to know the destination, so embark on some cultural activities such as visiting Auschwitz Concentration Camp – A pillar of Polish history.

 - Get Spooked at Lost Souls Alley: A visit to Krakow’s first ever interactive museum dedicated to fear is a great Stag idea to help separate the men from the boys!
 Who will scream first?
 Who will grab onto the others for protection?
 Who will run?
 And who will stay strong?
 You decide

 - Explore the bars of Kazimierz: Kazimierz is far and away the coolest place to go out in Krakow.
 The main square, Plac Nowy has emerged as the something of a Mecca for the city’s sub culture, lined on all four sides with the best bars, clubs and pubs around.